KidPudel/Iggy-s-Vault/languages/golang/concurrency in go.md

 ```go
 go sleepTrack(start: 19)
 ```
-⬆️ starts a new goroutine running ⬇️
+⬆️ starts a new goroutine and it is put to the queue of the [[golang scheduler]] ⬇️
 ```go
 sleepTrack(start: 19)
 ```